Tick42/layouts-simple-server/README.md

   }
 ```

+* `type` - can be `file` or `rest`, depending on the type of layouts store you want to setup;
+* `restURL` - the URL address of the layouts REST service;
+* `restFetchInterval` - interval (in seconds) for fetching layouts from the REST service;

 ## REST

-The rest service implements:
+The REST service implements:

-* GET layouts -> returns all layouts.
-In a real implementation this should consider the user that is passed in the request headers
+* `GET` layouts - returns all layouts.
+In a real implementation this should consider the user that is passed in the request headers.
-* POST layouts -> creates/updates a layout.
-In this demo server
+* `POST` layouts - creates/updates a layout in this demo server;
-* DELETE layouts -> removes a layout.
-Does nothing in this Demo server
+* `DELETE` layouts - removes a layout.
+Does nothing in this demo server, only logs to the console;